secretstartups/handbook/business-technology/data-team/data-catalog/index.html.md

 ### Accessing a SAFE Dashboard

+Access to a SAFE Dashboard requires your immediate manager's approval, Departmental VP (or equivalent) approval, and approval of the SAFE Space Owner defined in the GitLab Dashboard Index.
+To gain access to a specific SAFE Dashboard:

+1. Create an [Access Request](https://gitlab.com/gitlab-com\team-member-epics/access-requests/-/issues\new?issuable_template=Individual_Bulk_Access_Request) and specify the Dashboard Name(s) as listed in the [GitLab Dashboard Index](https://app.periscopedata.com/app/gitlab/910238/GitLab-Dashboard-Index)
+2. Request approval from your immediate manager, your Departmental VP (or equivalent), and the SAFE Space Owner defined in the GitLab Dashboard Index header
+3. Once the request is approved, tag @gitlab-data/analysts  and the Data Team will process the request
-To gain access to a specific SAFE Dashboard, complete an [Access Request](https://gitlab.com/gitlab-com\team-member-epics/access-requests/-/issues\new?issuable_template=Individual_Bulk_Access_Request) and specify the Dashboard Name(s) as listed in the [GitLab Dashboard Index](https://app.periscopedata.com/app/gitlab/910238/GitLab-Dashboard-Index).
-Tag your manager and the SAFE Space Owner defined in the GitLab Dashboard Index for approval.
-Once the Access Request is approved you will be able to login to Sisense and access the SAFE dashboard as you would any other dashboard.
+4. After processing is complete you will be able to login to Sisense and access the SAFE dashboard as you would any other dashboard

 ### Accessing a General Access Dashboard